NewsMuseum

 The NewsMuseum is a museum dedicated to news, media and communication located in Sintra, Portugal.
 Inspired by the Washington’s Newseum (USA), it was inaugurated in the first minutes of 25 April 2016, in an event attended by the President of the Portuguese Republic, Marcelo Rebelo de Sousa.

-It occupies the former facilities of the Museu do Brinquedo (Toy Museum) and presents, in a physical but also virtual space, a history of the media and journalism evolution.
+It occupies the former facilities of the Museu do Brinquedo (Toy Museum) and presents a history of the media and journalism evolution.

 The Acta Diurna association, which promotes the project and is presided by Luís Paixão Martins, has invested approximately 1.8 million euros in the museum.
-The project also has the support of Sintra’s city council, which lent the property in the historic center to the association, for 20 years.
+The project also has the support of Sintra’s city council, which lent the property in the center to the association, for 20 years.

 Features

 The experience begins outside, where visitors can find a statue of the journalist and writer Eça de Queiroz, staring at his smartphone.

 In more than 25 thematic areas, spread across the building´s three floors, episodes of the history of Portugal and the World are remembered through their media coverage.

 There are more than 300 consultation articles and a total of 16 hours of information/entertainment and multimedia, always in an interactive approach that allows the visitor not only to see, but also to take part in the stories.

 NewsMuseum aims to be a Media Age Experience, an open window into the world of media and communication, and their impact on society, using a strong digital and technological component.

 All of the content is available in Portuguese and English, making the project truly bilingual.